Golmohammadi-Mostafa/q-recipe-01/README.md

 * Maven
 * you can see APIs: [Swagger](http://localhost:8080/swagger-ui.html#)
 * In the root directory you can find postman collection
+##
+**Note: Once you have successfully logged in and obtained the token, you should introduce it with the prefix "Bearer .**
 ### Dependencies And Tools Used To Build Application

 * Git